 During a period of prolonged economic recession one sector of the global market has experienced unrivaled financial growth; e-commerce.
 According to Forrester Research, eCommerce revenues for the US are set to hit $262 billion this year and projected to grow to $370 billion by 2017.
 Additionally, eCommerce sales continue to outpace total retail sales at a significant rate.
 Shop.org predicts that in 2013 online sales will increase between 9.0% and 12.0% over 2012, while total retail sales are estimated to increase just 3.4%.
-It is imperative that e-commerce retailers are focused on increasing customer satisfaction and loyalty in order to drive profitability in an industry that is rampant with competition.
+It is imperative that e-commerce retailers are focusing their online retail strategy on increasing customer satisfaction and loyalty in order to drive profitability in an industry that is rampant with competition.

 In the world of online shopping, customer satisfaction does not end with the click of a mouse or swipe of a finger.
 The impact of customer satisfaction on profitability cannot be understated, and the post-purchase customer experience is just as important as the purchase itself.
 There are several factors that can influence consumers while on your website and there needs to be a seamless transaction all the way from online research through final delivery.

-- Accuracy (Right Product): In accordance with Wyatt Earp’s belief that “fast is fine, but accuracy is everything”, we can understand the pivotal role that receiving the right product is one of the most important keys to customer satisfaction.
+- Accuracy (Right Product): In accordance with Wyatt Earp’s belief that “fast is fine, but accuracy is everything”, we can understand that receiving the right product is one of the most important keys to customer satisfaction.
 In a recent survey by Voxware, approximately one out of every three respondents (29%) said that they would abandon shopping altogether with a retailer if they received one incorrect delivery.
 This equates not only to one lost customer for life, but combined with the impact of social media and word of mouth, this could seriously impact brand image and performance.
 Therefore, it is immeasurably important to run multiple accuracy checks, run by multiple employees to reduce the risk of errors.